tyqualters/cpkg/README.md

-# LDLT
+# Status
-Low Development, Low Testing

-Please publish any issues you experience to the Issues tab.

-PRs welcome.
+Due to time constraints, this project is not actively maintained.
+Hopefully in the future, more time may be allocated.

-# cpkg
+# CarePackage

 A simple C/C++ project management tool